 Use of nanobodies in biomedical research may improve reproducibility of scientific findings as reported in literature (1,2).
 Conflicting data have been noticed with several antibodies, and batch to batch variability is an inherent risk.
-Nanobodies are encoded by DNA molecules, allowing more straightforward comparison and verification of scientific data.
+Nanobodies are routinely obtained as cDNA molecules, allowing more straightforward comparison and verification of scientific data.

-Some recent studies where nanobodies feature as a core technology:
+Recent studies where nanobodies feature as a core technology:

 *Deng, W., et al. 2020.
 Tunable light and drug induced depletion of target proteins.
 Nat.
 Commun. doi:10.1038/s41467-019-14160-8.

 *Galazzo, L., et al. 2020.
 Spin-labeled nanobodies as protein conformational reporters for electron paramagnetic resonance in cellular membranes.
 Proc.
 Natl.
 Acad.
 Sci.
 U. S. A. doi:10.1073/pnas.1913737117.

 *Farrants, H., et al. 2020.
 Chemogenetic Control of Nanobodies.
 Nat.
 Methods. doi:10.1038/s41592-020-0746-7.

 *Che, T., et al. 2018.
 Structure of the Nanobody-Stabilized Active State of the Kappa Opioid Receptor.
 Cell. doi:10.1016/j.cell.2017.12.011.